HBevilacqua/SearchNewJobAdverts/README.md

 Shell script to look for a set of words into a list of web pages

 ### Instructions
-1) Write the list of web page in the "webpages.txt" file.
+1) Write the list of web pages in the "webpages.txt" file.

 2) Write the list of words to look for in the "keywords.txt" file.